apache/logging-flume/source/sphinx/flume-spring-boot/download.rst

     % gpg --import KEYS
     % gpg --verify apache-flume-spring-boot-2.0.0-src.tar.gz.asc

-Apache Flume 2.0.0 is signed by Ralph Goers B3D8E1BA
+Apache Flume Spring Boot 2.0.0 is signed by Ralph Goers B3D8E1BA

 In addition, you can verify the SHA512 checksum on the files.
 A Unix program called sha or sha512sum is included in many Unix distributions.
 Note that verifying the checksum is unnecessary if the PGP signature has been validated.